Synchronized Skating

 For those who are new to the sport, synchronized skating continues to be one of the most popular disciplines in figure skating.
 The program includes elements such as circles, lines, intersections, wheels, blocks and creative elements, and the objective is to blend skating elements such as footwork, jumps and spins into these formations, so the skaters look like one unit as they perform.
 It is truly a spectacular sport to watch and participate in!

 Synchronized Skating is a competitive team sport, made up of 8 – 16 skaters who perform a program together.
 Levels range from beginner to World Championship level competitions.
-We are proud to field THREE teams this season, for the first time: Aspire Snowplow Sam, Aspire Beginner, and Open Juvenile!
-Our newly formed competitive teams will compete in multiple local and travel competitions for the 2023-2024 season, and will finish off with a performance in our annual Spring Ice Show.
+We are proud to field TWO teams this season: Aspire 2, and Aspire 3!
+Our competitive teams will compete in multiple local and travel competitions for the 2025-2026 season, perform in the MPSC Winter Exhibition “It’s Snowtime”, and will finish off with a performance in our annual Spring Ice Show.

 Interested in joining us?
 We accept skaters who are in Snowplow 3 and up, and ages 5 – 16.
-Please email Synchro Director, Kathy Janik for more information: KJanik@MorganParkSportsCenter.net !
+Please email Synchro Director Amanda Urquhart at AUrquhart@MorganParkSportsCenter.net for more information!

 Special Events & Competitions